zer2/Fantasy-Basketball--in-progress-/readme.md

 This transformation is useful for number crunchers, because it takes a set of numbers that could have any scale and remakes them into a new set with $\mu = 0$ and $\sigma =1$.
 Intuitively, this could be helpful in the fantasy basketball context, because all categories should be equally important despite having different scales.

 For use in fantasy basketball, a few modifications are made to basic Z-scores
 -	The percentage categories are adjusted by volume.
 This is because players who shoot more matter more; if a team has one player who goes $9$ for $9$ and another who goes $0$ for $1$ their aggregate average is $90$ percent, closer to $100\%$ than $0\%$.
-The fix is to scale percentages by volume divided by average volume before the Z-score transformation
+The standard fix is to multiply percentages by volume divided by average volume before the Z-score transformation.
 -	$\mu$  and $\sigma$ are calculated based on players expected to be on fantasy rosters, rather than the entire NBA.
 Usually the set of top players is approximated by using Z-score calculated across the entire NBA, then Z-scores are recalculated based on $\mu$ and $\sigma$ of the top players

 Now Z-scores as applied to fantasy can be formally defined.
 With